Contract & Legal Glossary

 A legal contract preventing one or both parties from sharing specified confidential information.
 Can be unilateral (one-way) or mutual.
 Common in employment, business negotiations, and vendor relationships.

 A pricing model where users pay per use rather than a fixed subscription.
-DocuAnalyzer uses a pay-as-you-go model: 3 free analyses monthly, then $1.99 per additional analysis with no credits expiring.
+DocuAnalyzer uses a pay-as-you-go model: 3 free credits at signup, then $1.00 per additional credit with no credits expiring.

 A factual statement made by one party to the other as part of the contract, confirmed as true at the time of signing.
 Representations and warranties are different from promises — they're assertions of present fact.
 Breach of a representation can void the contract or create liability.